Crypt

 cryptalgorithm=<string>

-Selects the encryption algorithm for encrypting and decrypting.
 Possible values are: "pki", "aes", "rijndael", "blowfish", "blowfish2", "des", "3des", "rc2", "arc4", "twofish", "pbes1" and "pbes2".
-The "pki" encryption algorithm isn't a specific algorithm, but instead tells the component to encrypt/decrypt using public-key encryption with digital certificates.
+The "pki" encryption algorithm is not a specific algorithm, but instead tells the component to encrypt/decrypt using public-key encryption with digital certificates.
 The other choices, rijndael, blowfish, and twofish, are symmetric encryption algorithms that do not involve digital certificates and public/private keys.

 The original Chilkat implementation of Blowfish has a 4321 byte-swapping issue (the results are 4321 byte-swapped).
 The new implementation ("blowfish2") does not byte swap.
 This should be used for compatibility with other Blowfish software.